monterrubio12/SCAV_AlexComas_AlvaroMonterrubio/README.md

 ### S1 - Exercise 4

 ### S1 - Exercise 5.1
-In the first part of the fifth exercise of the seminar, we were asked to extend again the class created in the exercise 2 by adding a new method.
+In the first part of the fifth exercise of the seminar, we were asked to extend again the class created in the Exercise 2 by adding a new method.
 This method was designed to transform an image to black and white by means of __ffmpeg__.
 We have named this method `bw_converter()`.
 In order to execute this method, we have used again the `subprocess` module to run ffmpeg from our local terminal while executing the script from our IDE.
 The implementation of the method is as follows:

 ```python
 def bw_converter(self,input,output):